Maine Camps Listing

 Washington | thesummercamp.org

-Working with social service agencies, school guidance counselors, and individuals from rural and urban areas of New York and New England, The Summer Camp provides girls from low-income families and foster homes with a summer camp experience.
-Each year, more than 350 girls participate in the organization’s summer programs, which include leadership training and a literacy program.
+Working with social service agencies, school guidance counselors, and individuals from rural and urban areas of New York and New England, The Summer Camp provides girls from low- income families and foster homes with a summer camp experience.
+Each year, more than 350 girls participate in the organizations summer programs.

 Poland | tripplakecamp.com

-Since 1911, Tripp Lake Camp for girls has fostered a culture built on timeless values.
-In an increasingly fast-paced world, TLC provides a nurturing, supportive environment in which girls can try new things, develop new skills, focus on friendships, and take great pride in learning and passing down the traditions of generations of Tripp Lakers.
+Since 1911, Tripp Lake Camp has fostered a culture built on timeless values.
+In an increasingly fast-paced world, TLC provides a nurturing, supportive environment in which girls gain confidence as they challenge themselves in new activities, develop lifelong skills, forge lasting friendships, and pass down the traditions of generations of TLC campers.

 Parsonsfield | westendhousecamp.org